-We have turned the most popular Russian figure in Slovakia into a symbol of the fight against Russian propaganda.
+We turned the most beloved Russian character in Slovakia into a symbol of the fight against Russian propaganda.

 2024